masterminds-kenya/social_network/checklist-03.md

   - [x] Old: temporary name if we do not have one while we are waiting for their IG account selection
   - [s] ?
 Use their email address from facebook ?
   - [s] ?
 Other plan ?
-- [?]
-Fix: The 'add admin' from admin list does not work because it should redirect.
+- [c] Fix: The 'add admin' from admin list does not work because it should redirect.
 - [s] Allow admin to create a user w/o a password.
   - [s] Require the user to set password on first login.
 - [?] ?Confirm Google login for Worksheet access?